-In the event no responsive bids are received through the formal bidding process, the department head may take either of the following actions after documenting the lack of responsive bids with a memo to the City Administrator and upon their approval:
+In the event no responsive bids are received through the formal bidding process, the department head may take either of the following actions after documenting

-- 1. Initiate a new formal bidding process with the same or revised specifications; - 2.
-Negotiate directly with any of the vendors submitting a proposal or bid to bring their proposal into compliance; - 3.
-Utilize the informal purchasing procedures to locate an acceptable proposal or quote; or cancel the purchase. - 4.
-If any of these actions results in locating an acceptable bid or proposal, the department head shall then make a recommendation to the City Administrator and City Council, who shall make the final decision.
+- i.
+Initiate a new formal bidding process with the same or revised specifications; - ii.
+Negotiate directly with any of the vendors submitting a proposal or bid to bring their proposal into compliance; - iii.
+Utilize the informal purchasing procedures to locate an acceptable proposal or quote; or cancel the purchase. - iv.
+If any of these actions results in locating an acceptable bid or proposal, the department head shall then make a recommendation to the City Administrator and City Council, who shall make the final decision. - 7.
+Emergency Purchases